Need some Christmas inspiration? We’ve got THIRTY different Elf on the Shelf ideas to help you survive December!

 14: Hidden Banana Elves

-This one is one of my faves – it’s a little banana suit ($5 from My Magical Moments).
+This one is one of my faves – it’s a little banana suit $5 from My Magical Moments.
 They also have a cute watermelon suit, but that looked like it could get pretty messy if I replicated this set-up!
+If you wanted to make your own version of this – with either fabric or just paper, it wouldn’t be too tricky to make either.

 15: Elf Spa Pamper Day

 Elves are busy creatures – they deserve a break!
 Create a makeshift bath (maybe using your sink?) and fill it with cotton balls.
-Then let your elves relax – we printed out our elf a little magazine to read (it’s amazing – it has lots of different stories and a fashion shoot inside!0 – print yours’ out here from the official Elf on the Shelf website.
-And, what better to have a soak with than Elf Shake bubble bath available from Lush, made with fresh grapes, kiwi, apples and the scent of tart, citrus sweets ($14.90 for 120ml) – the perfect treat for them to leave behind!
+Then let your elves relax – we printed out our elf a little magazine to read (it’s amazing – it has lots of different stories and a fashion shoot inside!) – print yours’ out here from the official Elf on the Shelf website.
+Last year I used a little bottle of Elf Shake bubble bath from Lush, but this year I’d go for a little bottle of Snow Fairy ($15 for 100ml) to leave behind.

 16: Elves Bake Cookies